cutecatsandvirtualmachines/SKLib/README.md

 inside a vs command prompt.

+WDK latest version installed.

+## Build
+You can find the pre-compiled library in the github action's artifacts.
+It is recommended you build the library yourself.

 ## Note:
 Debug compilation target is NOT available.
 Don't ask questions about it...
 ## Note 2: